House system at the California Institute of Technology: South houses

 The south house complex opened in 1931.
+The South houses sometimes style themselves as "hovses," in the Latin tradition of using the letters "v" and "u" interchangeably, as the names on the buildings are written using the letter "v".

 Blacker House

 Blacker House was built with the help of funds donated by Robert Roe Blacker, a trustee of Caltech.
 Members of Blacker House are referred to as Moles.

 One of the traditions of Blacker House is the hellride.
 In a defiant response to the prohibition against playing Ride of the Valkyries, the freshmen living in a part of the house named Hell (so called for its unbearable heat in the summer and cramped quarters) would announce a hellride.
 They then barricade the hallway and play the "Ride" at high volume, daring the upperclassmen to break in and drag everyone to be drenched in the showers.

 Blacker House features halls painted as Heaven and Hell, as well as a small lounge and kitchenette in between them known as Purgatory.
 Blacker's courtyard formerly featured a habitable treehouse and a giant tire swing, but the tree that bore them was cut down during renovations of the house in the 2005–2006 academic year.
 Attached to another tree was another wooden swing, but that was cut down in 2019.
 In another side of the courtyard is a couch swing.